 An annual worldwide event, we like to celebrate with pride!

-We had sessions on across all Wales regions and Coastal Cumbria, North Yorkshire coast and Ayrshire.
+We had sessions across all of Wales , Coastal Cumbria, North Yorkshire coast and Ayrshire.

-The activities on offer included night navigation, rafting, skiing, mountain biking, a hike and swim session and climbing.
+The activities on offer included night navigation, rafting, skiing & mountain biking

-A total of 187 opportunities were created for Women and Girls to try out different activities across 11 sessions in 9 locations , and an added extra opportunity for women across the UK was an evening Zoom session, presented by women, showcasing the stories of two inspirational women who shared their amazing stories.
+We also offered an extra opportunity for women across the UK to get together and support one another on an evening Zoom session, presented by women, showcasing the stories of two inspirational women who shared their amazing stories of their love of the outdoors.

 “I have found the womens only surfing sessions amazing in so many ways.
 Being with a group of females to learn a new sport has been such a relaxed atmosphere and taken away some of the potential embarrassment or competition mixed gender groups can create.
 It is safe to say, although a beginner, I am now a surfer and will be continuing and getting my kids involved too.
 What a great experience!”